hackclub/hackclub/workshops/interactive_maps/README.md

 }
 ```

-You can learn more about the @keyframes rule at https://www.w3schools.com/cssref/css3_pr_animation-keyframes.asp
+You can learn more about the @keyframes rule [here](https://www.w3schools.com/cssref/css3_pr_animation-keyframes.asp)
 Now if you run the markup, the buttons would look pretty neat and the image would've resized itself.
 Time to give yourself a hooray!

 ![hooray](https://media.giphy.com/media/11sBLVxNs7v6WA/giphy.gif)